-In proper contemporary serious-TV fashion, the series will span eight episodes.
-And we finally know our two leads.
-Australian actor Sam Reid will be taking on the role of Lestat, per Deadline.
+The series will span seven episodes.
+Australian actor Sam Reid will be taking on the role of Lestat.
 Meanwhile, Game of Thrones alum Jacob Anderson is playing Louis.
-We couldn’t think of better casting for Louis, anyone who’s ever listened to Anderson’s music, under the moniker Raleigh Ritchie, knows he can bring that sadboi energy.
+We couldn’t think of better casting for Louis, as anyone who’s ever listened to Anderson’s music, under the moniker Raleigh Ritchie, knows he can bring that sadboi energy.
 Bailey Bass, who will star in James Cameron’s Avatar sequels, will play Claudia in the TV show.

 Behind the scenes, however, we’ve got two names of note.
 Serving as showrunner: Rolin Jones, one of the main names behind Perry Mason.
 As for his horror-adjacent background, Jones worked on the short-lived but relatively well-received The Exorcist series.
 He’s also got big guns like Friday Night Lights, Boardwalk Empire, and United States of Tara under his belt.

 Mark Johnson, perhaps best known for his work on Breaking Bad, will produce the project.
 It’s also worth noting the producer’s connection to the screen’s original Lestat, Tom Cruise; Johnson won his only Best Picture Oscar to date for Cruise’s ’88 film Rain Man.
 Granted, that they haven’t worked together since doesn’t exactly bode well for an appearance by Cruise.
 (Still, the notion of Tom Cruise making his foray into TV acting is a kind of mesmerizing one, slant notwithstanding.)

 A later report from Variety broke the news that Alan Taylor would direct the series.
 Taylor is best known for helming episodes of Mad Men and Game of Thrones, as well as the Marvel movie Thor: The Dark World.
 Taylor also won an Emmy award for directing episodes of The Sopranos and recently revisited the world of gangsters and gabbagool the prequel film, The Many Saints of Newark.